spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

    1. `spring.datasource.url`: Set the URL to your database instance.
 In the following sample, we connect to a mysql `task` database on our local machine at port 3306.
    1. `spring.datasource.username`: The user name to be used for the MySql database.
 In the following sample, it is `root`.
    1. `spring.datasource.password`: The password to be used for the MySql database.
 In the following sample. it is `password`.
    1. `spring.datasource.driverClassName`: The driver to use to connect to the MySql database.
-In the following sample, it is `com.mysql.jdbc.Driver`.
+In the following sample, it is `com.mysql.cj.jdbc.Driver`.

    The following command runs the `billsetuptask` application with our database connection values: